 It’s no secret that social media plays a major role in how we interact with people, both on a personal and professional level.
-At the beginning of 2019, around 45% of the total world population was using social media and this number is only expected to grow.
+In 2019, around 45% of the total world population was using social media and this number is only expected to grow.

 This fact alone makes it crucial for businesses to be present on at least two platforms, as many people have grown to expect it.
 But navigating the world of social media marketing is no easy task – choosing the right tone of voice and making sure your content is engaging is a continuous struggle for brands.